hacker-194/intrusion-detection-system-IDS-/README.md

 ## 🤝 Contributing

 Contributions are welcome.
-Feel free to open an issue or submit a pull request.
+Feel free to open an issue or submit a pull request

 ## 📄 License